As a victim, you have the right:

 For further information about your rights, contact Moscow Police Department at 208-882-COPS (2677).

-University of Idaho's Sexual Assault Response Commitment
+Sexual Assault Response Commitment

 Sexual Assault, including acquaintance and date rape, is a very serious concern of the Moscow Police Department and the University of Idaho.
 If you are a victim of a sexual assault, the Moscow Police Department and the University of Idaho are committed to the following: